-Brampton residents value the time they spend in city parks, whether cycling or walking their dog along the Etobicoke Creek Trail, skating through Gage Park, skiing in Chinguacousy Park or enjoying a picnic at Eldorado Park.
+Brampton residents value the time they spend in city parks, whether cycling or walking their dog along the Etobicoke Creek Recreational Trail, skating through Gage Park, skiing in Chinguacousy Park or enjoying a picnic at Eldorado Park.
 Along with these leisure amenities, parks provide immeasurable health benefits, from providing direct contact with nature and a cleaner environment, to opportunities for physical activity and social interaction.

-1. Parks, trails, waterways, conservation lands, woodlots, boulevards and community gardens provide Brampton residents with a beautiful setting that contributes to our quality of life!
+1. Parks, recreational trails, waterways, conservation lands, woodlots, boulevards and community gardens provide Brampton residents with a beautiful setting that contributes to our quality of life!

 2. By being physically active in Brampton’s great outdoors, one’s health and wellbeing increases while reducing the risk of illness.